JeremyACase/ubiquia/README.md

 - 🗺️ **Declarative DAGs → Kubernetes Agents**
   Define a multi-agent system with a single YAML file.
 Ubiquia reads the DAG and deploys it to Kubernetes — each node a live, stateful microservice.

+- 🌍 **Cross-Cluster DAG Communication**
+  DAGs can span **multiple Kubernetes clusters**, enabling agents to operate across physical or cloud boundaries.
+This supports:
+  - **Resilient compute**: workloads can route around degraded or partitioned clusters
+  - **Topology-aware orchestration**: agents and DAG nodes can execute **close to data, users, or compute availability zones**

-- 🧬 **Distributed Belief State via SQL**
+- 🧬 **Distributed Belief State via Configurable SQL Backend**
-  Agents share a global belief state, backed by **YugabyteDB**, a resilient, distributed SQL system designed for horizontal scale and high availability.
+  Agents share a global belief state backed by a **relational SQL database**, with support for either:
+  - **YugabyteDB** for distributed, horizontally scalable, highly available environments
+  - **H2** for lightweight, in-memory or single-node scenarios such as local dev, testing, or compute-constrained environments

 - 🧾 **Runtime Schema Enforcement**
   Every I/O channel between agents is validated in real time.
 No brittle prompt logic, no undefined behavior — just contract-based communication.